CtrlK

 Conciseness

 Extremely verbose at ~350+ lines.
-Contains extensive Python class definitions that are conceptual pseudocode (not executable in the MCP context), lengthy YAML descriptions of topology switching conditions, and detailed explanations of ML concepts Claude already understands.
-The ASCII architecture diagram, KPI lists, and best practices sections add significant bulk without actionable value.
+Contains extensive Python class definitions that are conceptual pseudocode (not executable), lengthy YAML descriptions, and explanatory content about ML concepts Claude already understands.
+The ASCII architecture diagram, KPI lists, and best practices sections are largely generic padding that don't provide actionable value.

 1 / 3